ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 sidebar: true
 ---

-With the proliferation of L1 blockchains and L2 [scaling](/developers/docs/scaling/) solutions, alongside an ever-growing number of decentralized applications going cross-chain, the need for communication and asset movement across chains has never been more important.
+With the proliferation of L1 blockchains and L2 [scaling](/developers/docs/scaling/) solutions, alongside an ever-growing number of decentralized applications going cross-chain, the need for communication and asset movement across chains has become an essential part of network infrastructure.
+Different types of bridges exist to help make this possible.

 This is where blockchain bridges come in.